fmarino-ipzs/eid-it-wallet-docs/docs/en/relying-party-solution.rst

 - The Mobile Relying Party Instances MUST be compatible and functional on both Android and iOS operating systems and available on the Play Store and App Store, respectively.
 - The Mobile Relying Party Instances MUST handle both online and offline presentation scenarios, with appropriate security measures and user notifications.

-.. include:: relying-party-instance.rst
+.. include:: relying-party-instance.inc

-.. include:: relying-party-endpoint.rst
+.. include:: relying-party-endpoint.inc